Michaelangelo Antonioni has commanded too much of my lifetime film-watching – way-y-y-y too much.

 No, the film’s not as dreadful as Zabriskie Point, but….I think I’ve invested enough of my time in Mr. Antonioni.

-Besides, Atom Age Vampire is comin’ up.
+Besides, Scream of the Demon Lover is comin’ up next in my queue.
 You just know that’s gonna be choice.